AlexeyAB/Yolo_mark/README.md

 # Yolo_mark
 Windows GUI for marking bounded boxes of objects in images for training Yolo v2

-1. To test, simply run the file: `x64/Release/yolo_mark.cmd`
+1. To test, simply open in MSVS2013/2015 `yolo_mark.sln`, compile it and run the file: `x64/Release/yolo_mark.cmd`
 2. To use for labeling your custom images:

  * delete all files from directory `x64/Release/data/img`